stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 Grouping of Packets: : Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows.
-  SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube" for lack of a better term) and associate information to these groups of packets.
+  SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube" ,for lack of a better term) and associate information to these groups of packets.
-  If SPUD is used, all packets of a 5-tuple flow must carry the SPUD header, however, not all packets of the same 5-tuple need to have the same tube ID but all packets with the same tube ID need to belong to the same 5-tuple.
+  If SPUD is used, all packets of a 5-tuple flow must carry the SPUD header.
+  Only packets with the same tube ID and 5-tuple are considered to belong to the same tube.

 End-point to Path Signaling: : SPUD must be able to provide information from the end-point(s) to all SPUD-aware nodes on the path.
 To be able to potentially communicate with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band signal protocol or there must be a pre-known relationship to middleboxes at are on the path.
 However, the overhead to setup a relationship to all SPUD-aware middleboxes on a certain path might be too large, therefore SPUD must provide in-band signal but might in addition also offer mechanism for out-of-band signaling.

 Middlebox to End-point Signal: : SPUD must provide a signaling channel for SPUD-aware middleboxes to signal information to the SPUD sender.
 This channel can either be relayed of the receiver or a direct communication from the middlebox to the sender.
 However if out-of-band signaling is used, there is no reliability as traffic might be lost or completely blocked.

 Extensibility: : SPUD must enable multiple new transport semantics without requiring updates to SPUD implementations in middleboxes.

 Authentication: : The basic SPUD protocol must not require any authentication or a priori trust relationship to function.
 However, SPUD should support the presentation/exchange of authentication information in environments where a trust relationship already exists, or can be easily established (either in-band our out-of-band).

 Integrity: : SPUD must provide integrity to detect modifications of